Banana Milk (vegan, dairy-free)

 - Use ripe bananas for natural sweetness.
 I find you don’t need to add much else, but you could certainly add a smidge of maple syrup, 1-2 dates or a splash of vanilla extract.
 You could also add a sprinkle of chia or flax seeds and/or cinnamon or nutmeg spices as well.

-You can store banana milk in the fridge for up to two days.
-But just remember that it will separate and discolor slightly.
+- I prefer to drink banana milk right away, but you can store it in the fridge for up to two days.
+Just remember that it will separate and discolor slightly.
 Give it a shake before you use it.